Causal Testing: Finding Defects' Root Causes: Discussion

 \section{Discussion}

-Our findings suggest that causal testing can be useful for understanding root causes of defects.
-Our user study found that having passing and failing tests that exemplify expected and unexpected behavior are especially useful for understanding, and even debugging, software defects.
-This suggests that an important aspect of debugging is being able to identify expected behavior when software is behaving unexpectedly.
+Our findings suggest that Causal Testing can be useful for understanding root causes and debugging defects.
+This section discusses implications of our findings, as well as threats to the validity of our studies and limitations of our approach.

+\textbf{Encapsulating causality in generated tests.} Our user study found that having passing and failing tests that are similar to the original failin test that exposed a defect are useful for understanding and debugging software defects, though not all defects.
+Participants found the passing tests that provided examples of expected behavior useful for understanding why a test failed.
+This suggests that Causal Testing can be used to generate tests that encapsulate \emph{causality} in understanding defective behavior, and that an important aspect of debugging is being able to identify expected behavior when software is behaving unexpectedly.

+\textbf{Execution information for defect understanding \& repair.} Execution traces can be useful for finding the location of a defect~\cite{Dallmeier05}, and understanding software behavior~\cite{Beschastnikh11fse, Beschastnikh13icse, Beschastnikh15tse, Beschastnikh11osr, Beschastnikh11tool-demo-fse, Ghezzi14, Krka14fse, Ohmann14ase}.
+Our study has shown that such traces can also be useful for understanding root causes of defects, and, in some cases, can highlight these root causes explicitly.
+Participants in our study found comparing execution traces useful for understanding why the test was failing and how the code should behave differently for a fix.
+For some participants, the execution trace information was the most useful of all information provided.
+These results support further use of execution traces when conducting causal experiments.

-Causal Testing supplements existing debugging tools, such as JUnit.
+\textbf{Causal Testing as a complementary testing technique.} Our findings support Causal Testing as a complement to existing debugging tools, such as JUnit.
 Understandably, participants sometimes found themselves needing information that Holmes does not provide, especially once they understood the root cause and needed to repair the defect.
 Our findings suggest that Causal Testing is most useful for root cause identification.
-Still, more than half of the participants in our study found Holmes useful for both cause identification and defect repair, despite sometimes taking longer to resolve defects with Holmes.
-We speculate that increased familiarity with Holmes may further help developers use the right tool at the right time, improving debugging efficiency with Holmes, as supported by prior studies~\cite{Johnson16}.
+Still, a majority of the participants in our study found Holmes useful for both cause identification and defect repair, despite, on average, taking longer to resolve defects with Holmes.
+We speculate that increased familiarity with Causal Testing would improve developers' ability to use the right tool at the right time, improving debugging efficiency, as supported by prior studies~\cite{Johnson16}.

-Execution traces can be useful for finding the location of a defect~\cite{Dallmeier05}, and our study has shown that such traces can also be useful for understanding and repairing defects.
-Participants in our study found comparing execution traces was useful for understanding why the test was failing and how the test should behave differently.
-For some participants, the execution trace information was the most useful of all.